squidiccus/InterestCalculator/README.md

 2. Go to the folder InterestCalculator.Server\,
 3. Type dotnet run or run the server project in VS2022

-A blazor app will pop up where you can input amount for the loan and payback time in years
+A blazor app will pop up where you can input amount for the loan and payback time in years along with a submit button

 By default, the application will be available in the browser at https://localhost:7052 and http://localhost:5052